Casey Prather: 2015–16 season

 On July 25, 2015, Prather signed with the Perth Wildcats for the 2015–16 NBL season.
-He missed three games early in the season due to a knee injury.
-On November 22, he scored a then season-high 26 points and made the winning free throw with 1.5 seconds left in the match to lift the Wildcats to a 91–90 win over the Cairns Taipans.
-He also recorded eight rebounds and five assists in the game, both season highs.
-On December 19, he missed his fourth game of the season due to an ankle injury.
+He was lured to Australia by former college teammate Scottie Wilbekin.
+On November 22, he scored 26 points and made the winning free throw with 1.5 seconds left in the match to lift the Wildcats to a 91–90 win over the Cairns Taipans.
 On January 15, 2016, he scored a season-high 27 points in a 95–68 win over the Sydney Kings, helping the Wildcats snap a three-game losing streak.
-Between January 25 and February 10, Prather missed three out of four games due to hamstring tightness.
-He returned for the regular-season finale against the Adelaide 36ers at home on February 14, recording 15 points and six rebounds in a 100–84 win.
-He went on to lead the Wildcats to a 2–1 semi-final series win over the Illawarra Hawks, scoring 15 points and throwing down a one-handed thunderous slam over Andrew Ogilvy early in the fourth quarter of their Game 3 win.
-In the NBL Grand Final series, Prather helped the Wildcats defeat the New Zealand Breakers 2–1 to win the championship, as he had a team-high 19 points in the series-clinching 75–52 Game 3 win.
-He appeared in 27 of the team's 34 games in 2015–16, averaging 16.3 points, 4.5 rebounds, 1.8 assists and 1.2 steals per game.
-He was subsequently named the club's most valuable player for the 2015–16 season.
+He helped the Wildcats reach the NBL Grand Final series, where they defeated the New Zealand Breakers 2–1 to win the championship, with Prather scoring a team-high 19 points in game three.
+In 27 games, he averaged 16.3 points, 4.5 rebounds, 1.8 assists and 1.2 steals per game.
+He was subsequently named the Wildcats' Club MVP.